conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

     </figure>
 </div>

-However, I (Dani) felt sometimes that the information was a bit overwhelming (too many concepts I guess) and that maybe it would have been better to just provide some insights and let people dig into cppreference.com on their own later.
+However, sometimes the information was a bit overwhelming (too many concepts) and that maybe it would have been better to just provide some insights and let people dig into cppreference.com on their own later.
-Anyway, it was great to attend one of his talks and I am sure many people will come back to his slides and the recording of the talk once they are uploaded!
+Anyway, it was great to attend one of his talks and we are sure that many people will come back to his slides and the recording of the talk once they are uploaded!